databrickslabs/mosaic/_sources/index.rst.txt

 Mosaic is an extension to the `Apache Spark <https://spark.apache.org/>`_ framework that allows easy and fast processing of very large geospatial datasets.

 .. warning::
-    From version 0.4.0, Mosaic will require either
+    From versions after 0.3.x, Mosaic will require either
      * Databricks Runtime 11.2+ with Photon enabled
      * Databricks Runtime for ML 11.2+

-    Mosaic 0.3 series does not support DBR 13 (coming soon with Mosaic 0.4 series); also, DBR 10 is no longer supported in Mosaic.
+    Mosaic 0.3 series does not yet support DBR 13 (coming soon); also, DBR 10 is no longer supported in Mosaic.

-We recommend using Databricks Runtime versions 11.3 LTS or 12.2 LTS with Photon enabled; this will leverage the Databricks H3 expressions when using H3 grid system.
+We currently recommend using Databricks Runtime versions 11.3 LTS or 12.2 LTS with Photon enabled; this will leverage the Databricks H3 expressions when using H3 grid system.

 Mosaic provides: